pcanz/pPEG/docs/PrattParsing.md

 For most aithmetic operators starting from the left and going step by step to the right gives the correct answer.
 These expressions are left associative.
 But exponential power is an exception: `((x^2)^3)` = `x^6`, but  `(x^(2^3))` = `x^8`.
 For this operator right association is the correct convention.

-##  Start At The Beginning
+##  Binding Power

 The key idea behind the Pratt algorithm is to assign a numeric weight to the binding power of each operator.
 In arithmetic the `*` operator is given a higher binding power than the `+` so that `1+2*3` will bind the `(2*3)` before the addition as `(1+(2*3))`.

 The expression `1-2-3-4` associates from left to right as `(((1-2)-3)-4)`.
-All the operator are the same, so how do we know that they should be added from left to right and not from right to left?
+But all the operator have the same binding power, so how do we know if they should associate from left to right or right to left?
 The tick is to give the operator two binding powers, one to the left and the other to the right.

 Let's assume that the `-` operator has a binding power of say 2 to the left and 3 to the right, so in `1-2-3` the first `-` will have a binding power of 3 to its right and the second `-` will have a binding power of 2 to its left.
-The first `-` operator has a higher binding power than the next one, so it binds its operands first: `(1-2)`, the expression will associated from the left.
+The first `-` operator has a higher binding power than the next one, so it binds its operands tighter: `(1-2)`, and the expression will associated from the left.

 The `+` operator can be given the same binding power as the `-` because both these operators associate to the left, and they can be mixed and matched in an expression: `1+2-3+4 => (((1+2)-3)+4)`.